 This was the name of Galfond’s online poker platform when RSI acquired it in March 2022.
 RIO was a popular platform with players back in its heyday because of its innovative features.
 It’s possible RSI could look to keep that feeling of nostalgia by retaining the RIO name — without BetRivers.

 BetRivers is RSI’s flagship brand for online casino and sports betting (online and retail).
 The BetRivers brand is active in 14 states and Ontario, including four states with online casino gaming.
-Considering more bettors in the US are aware of the BetRivers brand because of its popularity as a sportsbook, RSI could decide to ditch the RIO name entirely and go with just BetRivers.
+Considering that more bettors in the US are aware of the BetRivers brand because of its popularity as a sportsbook, RSI could decide to ditch the RIO name entirely and go with BetRivers.

 It’s a long shot, but it’s possible that RSI could use this name for an online poker skin in Pennsylvania to run alongside BetRivers Poker PA.
 That’s not unheard of — although the circumstances are slightly different, consider that three racinos in Delaware each have online poker skins running 888poker software.
 Entain also runs Borgata Poker PA and shares its player pool with BetMGM Poker PA, a 50/50 joint venture between Entain and MGM Resorts International.